jvisser/golden-axe-32x-edition/doc/re/map.md

 When an `MapEntityLoadSlots` slot is loaded by routine `InstantiateMapEntities` the following happens.

-Graphics are loaded for the complete group based on `.mapEntityGroupGraphicsOffset` which is an offset into table `MapEntityGroupGraphicsTable` which points to a `MapEntityGroupGraphics` struct.
+Graphics are loaded for the complete group based on `.mapEntityGroupGraphicsOffset` (must be >0) which is an offset into table `MapEntityGroupGraphicsTable` (Max 64 entries, 0 is unused) which contains (long) pointers to `MapEntityGroupGraphics` structs.

 ```
     ; Struct MapEntityGroupGraphics